© 2026 SimplyTrust Software Inc.

 WaFd Bank offers 12 consumer accounts that interact with estate planning in distinct ways.
 Of those, 12 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-Beneficiary designations at WaFd Bank can be managed in branch, by mail, and by phone, typically taking 15-30 minutes in branch; longer by mail.
+Managing beneficiaries at WaFd Bank is straightforward—changes can be made in branch, by mail, and by phone, typically taking 15-30 minutes in branch; longer by mail.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Preparing your estate